 Prevention

-Always check image resolution before placing images in your layout.
-Set up a simple rule: if it came from a website or was screenshotted, it is probably too low for print.
+Always check image resolution before placing images in your layout, rather than discovering the problem at the preflight stage.
+Set up a simple rule: if it came from a website, social media, or was screenshotted, it is probably too low for print and should be treated as unusable until you confirm otherwise.
+Building this check into your workflow from the start avoids the scramble to source replacement images right before a print deadline.

 How to Embed Fonts (Repair)Convert PDFs for Printing